hans-sperling/perspective-view/README.md

 ### map
-- Description: 2d-Array of the map, where 0 represents space and 1 or higher for an object with the given height.
+- Description: 2d-Array of the map, where 0 represents space and 1 or higher for an object with the given height
 - Type: `array`
 - **necessary!**